fbpx

 Leasing Vs. Buying A New Car

-As a chartered professional accountant (CPA), one of the most common questions from clients is whether they should buy or lease a car.
+As a Chartered Professional Accountant (CPA), one of the most common questions from clients is whether they should buy or lease a car.
 Predictably, the answer is “it depends.”
 It depends on various qualitative and quantitative factors.
 Let’s explore these factors to help you, as a business owner, make the right decision about whether to lease or buy your vehicle.

 What is Leasing, and What is Buying?